mikhailknyazev/fp/README.md

 This project uses ansible-lint to maintain code quality and adherence to best practices.

-### **.ansible-lint-ignore**
+### **.ansible-lint**

-The .ansible-lint-ignore file is used to explicitly suppress certain linting warnings that are not applicable to this project's design.
-For example, the var-naming\[no-role-prefix\] rule is ignored for files within the vars/fp directories.
+The .ansible-lint file is used to explicitly suppress certain linting warnings that are not applicable to this project's design.
+For example, the var-naming\[no-role-prefix\] rule is ignored.
 This is intentional, as profile variables are designed to be generic within their files before the fp role optionally applies a prefix.

 ### **Running Ansible Lint**